prompt-toolkit/python-prompt-toolkit/docs/index.rst

-Python Prompt Toolkit 2.0
+Python Prompt Toolkit 3.0
 =========================

 .. warning::

-    Notice that this is the prompt_toolkit 2.0 documentation.
-It is incompatible with the 1.0 branch, but much better in many regards.
-Please read :ref:`Upgrading to prompt_toolkit 2.0 <upgrading_2_0>` for more information.
+    Notice that this is the prompt_toolkit 3.0 documentation.
+Prompt_toolkit
+    3.0 is still in beta.
+It is mostly compatible with the 2.0 branch.
+The difference is that prompt_toolkit 3.0 requires at least Python 3.6.
+On the plus side, it uses asyncio natively (rather than it's own event loop), and we have type annotations everywhere.

 `prompt_toolkit` is a library for building powerful interactive command line and terminal applications in Python.